alexazhou/VeryNginx/readme.md

 * Referer
 * Request Args

-When a request not conflicted with all the conditions of the Matcher, the request will be selected by the `Matcher`
+When a request does not conflict with any of the conditions of the Matcher, the request will be selected by the `Matcher`

 ####Action

 Every `Action` refers to a `Matcher` , and will run on the requests selected by the `Matcher`

-Now we has these `Action`
+Now we have these `Action`s

 * **Scheme** Lock lock the scheme to http/https
 * **Redirect** Redirect request